AnnaRogers04/SMGQuarry/Development_Journal.md

 ## Project Outline
-The game I've chosen to base this project off of is The Quarry, a cinematic third person game experience that relies on ambiance and scenes to provide the player with an immersive experience.
+The game I've chosen to base this project off of is The Quarry (Supermassive Games - The Quarry, s.d.), a cinematic third person game experience that relies on ambiance and scenes to provide the player with an immersive experience.
 I wanted to create a playable scene that felt like The Quarry by implementing a similar interaction system the original game and a similar UI system to try learn something new and push my boundaries outside my comfort zone.
 I will do this by researching and learning blueprints for interaction systems and adjusting them to suit the style of gameplay wanted.

-This game it set  2 years after the events presented in the game 'The Quarry'.
+This game it set  2 years after the events presented in the game 'The Quarry' (Supermassive Games - The Quarry, s.d.).
 The characters you play are teens exploring the quarry for a podcast one of them is making on the supernatural.
-Isobele is a denier and doesn't believe in anything her counterpart Ash does.
+Isobel is a denier and doesn't believe in anything her counterpart Ash does.
 The snippet of our game is set after the 2 characters get separated and the aim is to explore the area to help Ash escape from wherever he is.
 ## Research:

 ### Methodology

 The sources I've provided have influenced how I approach the narrative of my game.
 With it being based off of a cinematic game the narrative is mainly shown in audio and interaction with the level.
 Each bit of interaction provides a further detail to the game, unravelling a story that's intended to be seen.

-### Game and Academic sources
+### Game sources
 #### Little Hope
 Little Hope is a cinematic horror game by supermassive games.
 The theme of a more visual gameplay is very similar to the quarry as it very much focuses on the visual and storytelling aspect of the game.
 The game is heavily influenced by the Salem witch trials and the Andover witch trials of the 17th century.
 In particular the events of the 1692 witch trials in colonial America.
-This game reminds me of the following quote:

-- "From the opening cut-scene, gameplay is invested with a strong, even overwhelming, sense of narrative.
-Reduced to their basic formal or ludological bones, these tests in maze navigation, puzzle solution, evasion and target practice, are devoid of either horror or any notable sense of survival.
-It is through aspects of narrative, representation, and characterization that gameplay acquires the "edge, meaning and motivation."
-(Perron, s.d.)

-This quote presents the idea that narrative is crucial and is well thought upon, without it the game is just a series of challenges.
-It shows us that the story provides emotional weight and helps us to understand if the game is a survival or horror etc. This relates to my current project because narrative is a huge part of the game we are making.
-Without the right narrative and world creation the game we make could be misunderstood.
+(Little Hope (Town), 2021)
+Little hope (Little Hope, s.d.) is a game that focuses on switching between timelines yet keeping a cohesive story.
+The narrative and storytelling provided in this game flows really well to the point where its like a movie, which in my opinion makes this game its own art form.

 #### The Quarry
 The Quarry is also a cinematic game by Supermassive games.
 Its also very visual and audio based like Little Hope.
 This game is more supernatural, having the setting based on the night of a full moon where werewolves hunt down a group of summer camp assistants.
 The goal is to lift the curse by killing the white werewolf and keeping all members alive.
-This game reminds me of the following quotes:
+(Supermassive Games - The Quarry, s.d.)
+This game uses outside exploration to make it bigger, the more you look around the more about the campsite/quarry you find out about as interactions are all over the game.
+While they aren't directly feeding you information during the end credits there is a podcast that links everything you found together.
+I would have liked to make more interactions based off of this but unfortunately I didn't.

+### Academic sources
+For my academic sources I looked at 2 books 'Storytelling in Survival Horror Video Games' and 'Narrative Design and Authorship in Bloodborne,' Both of these books showed a good insight into how the development and narrative should be made together not separately as it makes a more cohesive game then it would to develop the game and then add narrative and vise versa.
+While both books were written differently they both said the same points which further solidified how i could make my game more immersive to try make it like its own art form.

 - " Alone in the Dark involves a range of visual and audio iconography self-consciously drawn from horror narrative culture.
 Survival entails a narrative situation including existence in the form of a central protagonist("character"), adversaries("horrific monsters"), location("enclosed places"); and events, the process of "solving puzzles" and "destroying"- which more problematically implies successful player interaction."(Perron, s.d.)
+- "From the opening cut-scene, gameplay is invested with a strong, even overwhelming, sense of narrative.
+Reduced to their basic formal or ludological bones, these tests in maze navigation, puzzle solution, evasion and target practice, are devoid of either horror or any notable sense of survival.
+It is through aspects of narrative, representation, and characterization that gameplay acquires the "edge, meaning and motivation."
+(Perron, s.d.)

+The first quote presents the idea that narrative is crucial and is well thought upon, without it the game is just a series of challenges.
+It shows us that the story provides emotional weight and helps us to understand if the game is a survival or horror etc. This relates to my current project because narrative is a huge part of the game I was making.
+Without the right narrative and world creation the game we make could be misunderstood.
+The second quote suggests the idea of a protagonist, adversaries, location and puzzles being the core elements in which a survival horror game can be made.
+Using traditional horror signs and sounds can create further the image of a survival game, making it more immersive to the player.
+In My game Ive included a separate location a main protagonist and puzzles.
+Instead of an adversary I have a danger element which is the electric fence.

 - "Game play takes place within a representational universe, filled with depictions of objects, interactions, and ideas out of which the player makes meaning.
 It is up to the player to piece these together as they try to interpret the varying levels of complexity embedded within the game."
 (Hoedt, s.d.)

-The first quote suggests the idea of a protagonist, adversaries, location and puzzles being the core elements in which a survival horror game can be made.
-Using traditional horror signs and sounds can create further the image of a survival game, making it more immersive to the player.
-The second quote further explains that the world you are playing in isn't random and is in fact very thought through and made to show/represent something.
+This quote further explains that the world you are playing in isn't random and is in fact very thought through and made to show/represent something.
 This design encourages the player to explore.
 They have the choice to learn more and piece the game and the story together or leave the game up to their interpretation entirely.
 In my game the world itself has been made to encourage exploration, as exploration progresses the story and the level your playing, while using the narrative of a character, danger and confined space I have tried to recreate an isolated ambient experience.
+In the game I,ve created exploration in the room your in is encouraged, the more you look at things the more it shows backstory linking to The Quarry (Supermassive Games - The Quarry, s.d.)

 ### Documentation Sources
 #### Quick time
 <iframe width="560" height="315" src="https://www.youtube.com/embed/H58y1Fp77_w?si=6oQG_i1nNOX5JJVa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-I used this video to make my quick-time event system more immersive and interactive.
-Since *The Quarry* is a cinematic game with minimal interactions, adding a visual quick-time event enhanced the experience.
+I used this video to make my quick-time event system more immersive and interactive (Tap Key System (QTE) in Unreal Engine 5 (Tutorial), 2022).
+Since The Quarry (Supermassive Games - The Quarry, s.d.)  is a cinematic game with minimal interactions, adding a visual quick-time event enhanced the experience.
 Quick-time events were new to me, and this source was very good in expanding my knowledge of nodes.
 However, I found it challenging to follow since it only provided notes and no audio.
 To overcome this, I looked to the designers in my group for help, which greatly improved my understanding and allowed me to implement the system successfully and efficiently.
 Additionally, my peers assisted me in troubleshooting and fixing issues when I encountered difficulties.

 #### Credits
 <iframe width="560" height="315" src="https://www.youtube.com/embed/LmLjLQbyq-4?si=gLKk3EvA0ewXEjlg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-I used the video provided above to make my credits scene.
+I used the video provided above to make my credits scene (How to Make a Credits Menu in Unreal Engine 5, 2023).
 This tutorial was really easy to follow and explained what I needed to do really well and in depth.
 After making the end credits from this video I further added the background to fade to black from the game and a main menu button to appear once the credits finished running.
 This was a nice final touch to add and I really enjoyed being able to share all the names of people I worked with.
 It polished the game off well and overall I'm really happy with this.

 ## Implementation

 ### Process

-For this game I knew I wanted to create a similar game system to 'The Quarry'.
+For this game I knew I wanted to create a similar game system to 'The Quarry' (Supermassive Games - The Quarry, s.d.) .
 I looked into Quick time events and interaction systems.
 While there are loads of videos based on quick time events, the one I had used felt like it was the best at the time.
 However, in hindsight there were probably better videos out there.
 The video I used for my interaction system was one a designer in my group showed me based off of a dialogue system that Tutor, Liam Lacey showed how to make.
 This system had to be adapted to work with hot key popups.
 The process of making everything has been an interesting but challenging learning curve as unreal was new to me.

 ### Quick time event system
 <iframe src="https://blueprintue.com/render/mey5o30d/" scrolling="no" allowfullscreen></iframe>